Undline/UndChain/readme.md

 ### Consensus and Rotation

-UndChain operates on a 2/3 majority consensus mechanism, the reason behind this is that since a Creator is able to set up to 44% of the available slots with **known validators** (which guarantees them a spot), they have to get buy in from another 23% of unknown validators.
+Modulr operates on a 2/3 majority consensus mechanism, the reason behind this is that since a Creator is able to set up to 44% of the available slots with **known validators** (which guarantees them a spot), they have to get buy in from another 23% of unknown validators.
 This consensus system also works in regulating unknown validators since they must have buy in from at least 11% of the known validators.
 There is a potential problem with this however, the Creator could simply create more validators that are not listed and have them run on the network.

 Due to this potential vulnerability, a rotation schedule for validators will be implemented that forces **active validators** to swap out with **passive validators** which should reduce the risk.